VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 Once the traffic has entered the control zone, further intructions to direct to a VRP or to join a downwind can be issued by tower

 #### 4.3.4.
 VFR circuits
-Oxford Saudi Flight Academy aircraft operate on visual traffic circuit east of RWY 16L/34R as follows:
+Oxford Saudi Flight Academy Training Flights operate on visual traffic circuit east of RWY 16L/34R as follows:

 |     **Runway Configuration**      |  **Direction**  | **Altitude(s)** |
 | :-------------------------------: | :-------------: | :-------------: |